theflakes/Linux_Forensic_Harvester/README.md

 Note:
   To capture network output, start a netcat listener on your port of choice.
-  Use the -k option with netcat to force netcat to prevent netcat from closing.
+  Use the -k option with netcat to prevent netcat from closing.
 ```

 ## To do